krishaamer/green-filter-research/research/literature/sustainability.md

     -   Ethical: humans have a responsibility to future generations to pass down a rich natural world.

--   Almond, R.E.A. et al. (n.d.) reports, the number of species killed, mass destruction of nature.
+-   (**almondr.e.a.LivingPlanetReport?**) reports, the number of species killed, mass destruction of nature.
 “69% decline in the relative abundance of monitored wildlife populations around the world between 1970 and 2018.
 Latin America shows the greatest regional decline in average population abundance (94%), while freshwater species populations have seen the greatest overall global decline (83%).”

 -   WWF (2022) case study highlights how 4 biodiverse regions Cerrado in Brazil, Chaco in Argentina, Sumatra in Indonesia, and the Cuvette Centrale in Democratic Republic of Congo are experiencing rapid destruction due to consumer demand in the European Union.